MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-execute-query-focused-summarization.md

 ---
 lab:
-    title: 'Execute Query-based Summarization'
+    title: 'Execute Query-focused Summarization'
     module: 'Build AI apps with Azure Database for PostgreSQL'
 ---

-# Lab Title

-TODO: Use `reviews` table for this one, and create a "concise 5 word summary" of reviews to use as a "headline" in the reviews section of the application.
-Combined with the sentiment value, this will provide users with a quick way of assessing a review.
+# Execute Query-focused Summarization

-In this exercise, you install the `azure_ai` extension in an Azure Database for PostgreSQL flexible server database and explore the extension's capabilities for integrating [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) and the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/) to incorporate rich generative AI capabilities into your database.
+In this exercise, you use [Azure OpenAI Studio](https://oai.azure.com/) to explore the query-focused summarization capabilities of [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) and experiment with prompt engineering.

 ## Before you start